-- Enrollment offers are valid only for the applied for academic year.
+- Enrollment offers are valid only for the applied for the academic year.
 There is no option to defer an offer for enrollment.
 No added preference in the future will be given to an applicant who is offered a slot and declines that slot.
 However, applicants who remain eligible for admissions preference, as defined above, may still receive such preference if they decline an offer of enrollment and then reapply for a future academic year.
 Similarly, applicants who were waitlisted and who remain eligible for preference, as defined above, may still receive such preference if they reapply for a future academic year.

 - If slots become available because an accepted student declines acceptance or a student leaves the Charter School after the start of the academic year, or as spots become available, OCS staff may notify families on the waiting list via telephone and/or email (as stated in the student’s application for admission) in the order they appear on the waiting list.
-Families shall have 2 business days to accept the enrollment slot (via telephone or email to the Charter School) and proceed with the enrollment process.
+Families shall have 48 hours to accept the enrollment slot (via telephone or email to the Charter School) and proceed with the enrollment process.
 Applicants must complete a registration packet with all required documentation and by the deadline given by the Charter School to confirm enrollment.
 This procedure may be repeated until all slots for the upcoming/current academic year have been filled with applicants who confirm their enrollment in OCS.

 Issues Not Covered Under this Policy